 Is altitude sickness a problem?
 What should I do to avoid altitude sickness?

 Altitude sickness is real and can affect anybody, whether they are expert hikers or not.
-Below is some recommendation to avoid altitude sickness:
+Below are some recommendations to avoid altitude sickness:

 • Arrive in Cusco at least 2 days before your trek departure; this will help you to adapt to the altitude before your trek; during these first days, you should do activities that are not exhausting or that don’t include several hours of hiking: we recommended Cusco City TourSacred Valley tour, or Maras Moray.